MicrosoftDocs/MIMDocs/MIMDocs/pam/use-azure-mfa-for-activation.md

 # Using Azure MFA for activation in MIM PAM

 > [!IMPORTANT]
 > This article is provided for guidance for existing deployments.
-Previous versions of MIM used the Azure Multi-Factor Authentication (MFA) Software Development Kit (SDK) to integrate with Azure MFA.
+Previous versions of MIM used the Azure MFA Software Development Kit (SDK) to integrate with Azure MFA.
 Due to the deprecation of Azure MFA SDK and Azure MFA Server, customers can no longer download Azure MFA SDK anymore, and new customers cannot download Azure MFA Server.
 Customers who had previously been using Azure MFA SDK can upgrade from Azure MFA SDK to Azure MFA Server; see [Using Azure MFA Server in PAM or SSPR](../working-with-mfaserver-for-mim.md).
 New customers should not deploy Azure MFA Server, and instead use either custom MFA providers or Windows Hello or smartcard-based authentication in AD.